-UCML is launching a postgraduate bursary.
+UCML now hosts a PG bursary scheme.
 The bursary supports postgraduate students in the period immediately following submission of the thesis, to enable them to produce engagement materials based on the thesis research.
 The bursary aims to:

 - Provide support for postgraduate students as they build their profile after submission of the thesis

 - Support the production of exciting materials that showcase the value of Modern Languages research.

 Postgraduate students are the future of the discipline and as a Modern Languages community we seek to offer support to those who have completed their thesis and face what can be a challenging period in seeking employment.
 The production of research-based engagement materials can be developmental, helping to boost the students’ own profile and support their career trajectory.
 The materials will also help to promote the value of Modern Languages research and reinforce the intrinsic link between the study of languages, cultures, and societies.

 The bursary is for £800, to be paid in one instalment.
 There will be two cycles per year.

 Exceptionally in 2023, we are extending our March deadline to 01 July 2023.